tomas-abrahamsson/gpb/README.md

 * or create a versioned archive, using the `helpers/mk-versioned-archive` script, then unpack the archive and build inside it.

-If you create the versioned archive in a git worktree, the version will be set automatically, otherwise you will need to specify it manually.
+If you create the versioned archive in a git work tree, the version will be set automatically, otherwise you will need to specify it manually.
 Run `mk-versioned-archive --help` for info on what options to use.